ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 [↩](#a2)

 <b id="f3">3</b>&nbsp;&nbsp; Knowledge is said to be "common" when all participants in a system know with 100% certainty that all other participants share the same knowledge.
 But not only is this very difficult to establish externally, it is also very fragile.
 What would happen for instance, if someone needs to change the plan?
-How could the changed plan then become accepted, common knowledge?
+How do you communicate those changes, and how can you then be confident that the new plan is common knowledge?

+And we're back to where we started...

 [↩](#a3)